JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 Instead of making this rant even longer, I’ll take the time to reflect on the fun memories.

+.. rubric:: Footnotes

+.. [*] To be fair ``.tbz2`` files on Gentoo are just tarballs with a binary
+       ``xpak`` appended.
+Those extra bits beyond “just a tar -C” are what makes dependency handling work among other things.

 .. |PMS| replace:: :abbr:`PMS (Package Manager Specification)`